open-spaced-repetition/fsrs4anki/README.md

 For more detail on the mechanism of the FSRS algorithm, please see my papers: [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling (free access)](https://www.maimemo.com/paper/) and [Optimizing Spaced Repetition Schedule by Capturing the Dynamics of Memory (submit request)](https://www.researchgate.net/publication/369045947_Optimizing_Spaced_Repetition_Schedule_by_Capturing_the_Dynamics_of_Memory).

-[FSRS4Anki Helper](https://github.com/open-spaced-repetition/fsrs4anki-helper) is an Anki add-on that supports the FSRS4Anki Scheduler.
-It has six features:
+FSRS4Anki Helper is an Anki add-on that complements the FSRS4Anki Scheduler.
+You can read about it here: https://github.com/open-spaced-repetition/fsrs4anki-helper
-1. **Reschedule** cards based on their entire review histories.
-2. **Postpone** due cards whose retention is higher than your target.
-3. **Advance** undue cards whose retention is lower than your target.
-4. **Balance** the load during rescheduling.
-5. **No Anki** on Free Days (such as weekends).
-6. **Disperse** Siblings (cards with the same note) to avoid interference & reminder.

 # Tutorial